 - Other data that require Azure Government

-To see whether Azure Government can serve your agency, please view the eligibility requirements on this page, or apply for a free trial.
+To see if Azure Government can serve your agency, please view the eligibility requirements on this page, or apply for a free trial.
 There are four ways to sign-up, depending on your agency’s needs:

-- Pay-as-you-go subscription
+- Pay-As-You-Go subscription

 - Cloud Solution Provider